ambrafer/ambrafer.github.io/_pages/cv.md

 {% include base_path %}

+(My complete CV is available at the bottom of the page)

 ## Scientific background
 I have always been fascinated by **how our brain merges information from our complex multisensory world, and how (a)typical development shapes this crucial ability**.
 During my Master’s thesis at CIMeC, University of Trento (IT), I worked with Prof. Olivier Collignon on cross-modal plasticity in deafness using MRI.
 My work showed intact functional specialization for spatial and motion processing in the deaf auditory cortex, despite input from a different sensory modality (i.e. vision).
 This research experience consolidated my desire to understand how the brain implements cognition across the senses.